Roman Catholic Archdiocese of Rosario

 Seat of the Archbishopric, on Córdoba St.

-The Roman Catholic Archdiocese of Rosario (Archidioecesis Rosariensis) is an ecclesiastical territory or diocese of the Roman Catholic Church in the southern part of the province of Santa Fe, Argentina, with its mother church, the Basilica Cathedral of Our Lady of the Rosary, located in the city of Rosario.
-The Archbishop since 22 December 2005 is José Luis Mollaghan and the Auxiliary Bishop was Sergio Fenoy, until he was appointed Bishop of San Miguel the 5 December 2006.
-The former archbishop Eduardo Mirás served as Apostolic Administrator of the Archdiocese between 22 December 2005 and 18 March 2006, the date that Msgr.
-Mollaghan was installed.
+The Archdiocese of Rosario (Archidioecesis Rosariensis) is an ecclesiastical territory or diocese of the Catholic Church in the southern part of the province of Santa Fe, Argentina, with its mother church, the Basilica Cathedral of Our Lady of the Rosary, located in the city of Rosario.
+Eduardo Eliseo Martín has served as Archbishop since 2014.
+Sergio Fenoy served as Auxiliary Bishop until he was appointed Bishop of San Miguel on 5 December 2006.
+The former archbishop Eduardo Mirás served as Apostolic Administrator of the Archdiocese between 22 December 2005 and 18 March 2006, when José Luis Mollaghan was installed.

 The Archdiocese has an area of 13,500 km^{2} and a population of around 1,700,000, with 121 parishes.
 Its ecclesiastical province includes the departments of Belgrano, General López, Iriondo, Rosario and San Lorenzo, plus almost the whole departments of Caseros and Constitución.
 It has two suffragan bishops, corresponding to the dioceses of San Nicolás de los Arroyos and Venado Tuerto.

 History

 The diocese was created by Pope Pius XI through the bull Nobilis Argentinae Nationis Ecclesia on 20 April 1934, along with nine others, citing a lack of sufficient episcopal sees to attend to the population.
 The first bishop was Antonio Caggiano, who was elevated to the episcopal dignity specifically for this post; at the time he was the General Counselor of the Argentine Catholic Action.

 Rosario was raised to archdiocese by Pope Paul VI on 12 August 1963.
 On 7 October 1966 (day of the Virgin of the Rosary), the pope named Rosario "City of Mary" and elevated the Cathedral to Basilica.

-On July 15, 2020, it was revealed that Rosario Bishop Eduardo Martin was criminally charged for attempting to supplant sex abuse investigations against clergy who served in the Archdiocese of Rosario.
+In July 2020, the president of the Rosario Bar Association filed criminal charges against two Argentine archbiships, including Eduardo Martín of Rosario, for attempting to subvert the proper legal channels by setting up an office to investigate sex abuse charges against clergy.
+This followed a motu proprio by Pope Francis that called for the establishment of such offices (called Vos estis lux mundi).
+The case was eventually dismissed.

+In 2024, the Archbishop of Rosario prohibited a local Catholic faith healer, Leda Bergonzi, from practicing within the diocese.
+Among other things, he said that only ordained priests had the right to perform the laying on of hands.
+Known for her unconventional style and allegedly miraculous healing powers, Bergonzi has drawn tens of thousands of followers to gatherings in Rosario.